GispoCoding/eis_toolkit/CONTRIBUTING.md

 invoke lint
 ```

-Possible errors will be printed onto the command line. **Please** fix them before committing anything!
+Possible errors will be printed onto the command line.

+**Please** fix them before committing anything!

+> Note that sometimes the best way to "fix" an error is to ignore that particular error code for some spesific line of code.
+However, be conscious on when to use this approach!

 ## Testing